rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/VsphereVm.md

   - VMware virtual machine template type.
 - resourceSpec: VmwareVmResourceSpec
   - Resource specification for a virtual machine.
+- snapshotConsistencySource: System.String
+  - Fid of the object from where the snapshot consistency mandate is inherited.
 - parentWorkloadIdOpt: System.String
   - Parent ID of this workload.
 - parentWorkloadTypeOpt: System.String